plan44/p44ayabd/README.md

 	cd ~
 	git clone https://github.com/plan44/p44ayabd

-We need a newer libpng than what Raspian has by default (that is - *had* at the time of writing this in 2015 - so you might be able to replace this step by simply *apt-get install libpng-dev* on a newer Raspian):
+We need a newer libpng than what Raspian has by default (that is - *had* at the time of writing this in 2015 - so you *might* be able to replace this step by simply *apt-get install libpng-dev* on a newer Raspian):

 	cd ~
 	wget -O libpng.tar.xz http://sourceforge.net/projects/libpng/files/latest/download?source=files
 	tar --xz -xf libpng.tar.xz
-	cd libpng-1.6.17
+	cd libpng-1.6.32
 	./configure
 	make
 	sudo make install